 To work with Logistics Mobile, create a driver in the monitoring system and assign him to a unit.
 In a driver properties dialog it is necessary to enter a phone number and a mobile key.
-Indicated values are used as a login (phone number) and a password (mobile key) for the application authorization.
+Indicated values are used as login (phone number) and password (mobile key) for the application authorization.
 Note that blocking user-creator of a resource to which a driver belongs leads to restricting access to this driver as well.

 Current point — warehouse visit

 Point of delivery which follows the current one.
 Green color indicates that a courier is moving up the schedule